-Tender, spicy, slow cooked beef barbacoa stuffed into a tortilla and fried to crunchy perfection, then smothered in a velvety smooth white queso… perfect beef chimichangas!
+Tortillas stuffed with tender, spicy, slow cooked spiced beef (barbacoa-style), fried to crunchy perfection, then smothered in a velvety smooth white queso… perfect beef chimichangas!

-You’ll LOVE the flavors going on in this smothered beef barbacoa chimichangas… it’s an explosion of Mexican flavors!!
+You’ll LOVE the flavors going on in these queso smothered beef chimichangas… it’s an explosion of Mexican flavors!!
 In fact, one chimichanga might not be enough for you!

 This meal.
 Oh man oh man… THIS meal is just about my favorite recipe that I’ve shared here on the blog!
-I was literally bouncing around my kitchen as I was taste testing after the photoshoot lol.
-Hopefully my neighbors weren’t looking, or else they’d think I went completely crazy!
+I originally shared this recipe back in 2016, but the post needed a makeover.

 The inspiration for this recipe comes from two GREAT bloggers and my LOVE of Mexican food.
 Just ask my husband… I could eat Mexican food nearly every night of the week!
 When I plan our meals for the week, I tend to try to sneak in a couple Mexican themed meals lol.